oasis-main/oasis-rpi/README.md

 ## Introduction

-oasis-grow, developed by Oasis-X, is an open-source toolkit for Controlled Environment Agriculture that enables sensing, data collection, environmental control, automation, and remote monitoring applications.
-It is a configurable nervous system for your high-tech farm, right out of the box.
-This codebase is maintained with the goal to offer the capabilities of available to everyone.
+oasis-grow, developed by Oasis-X, is an open-source toolkit for controlled environment agriculture (CEA).
+It is a configurable nervous system for your high-tech farm, right out of the box. providing sensing, data collection, environmental control, automation, and remote monitoring functionality.
+This codebase is maintained with the goal to offer these capabilities to everyone.
 Users are encouraged to contribute data, projects, and technical expertise.
 See [Contributing](#contributing) for details.

 This repository contains:
 1. Python scripts for monitoring the growing environment and interfacing with peripherals sensors and devices